corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

 #### Using a Signing plugin

-Each entry in the `signers` map can use a plugin for signing.
-If the `plugin` configuration property is defined the material will be retrieved from the matching service (Identity Manager or Network Map) and it will be sent to the plugin for signing.
+Each entry in the `signers` map can use a plug-in for signing.
+If the `plugin` configuration property is defined the material will be retrieved from the matching service (Identity Manager or Network Map) and it will be sent to the plug-in for signing.

-The rest depends on the plugin's architecture.
-The only contract between the Signing Service and its plugins that the returned signing data must be a pre-defined type.
-For these types please refer to the [Developing Signing Plugins](#developing-signing-plugins) section.
+The rest depends on the plug-in's architecture.
+The only contract between the Signing Service and its plug-ins that the returned signing data must be a pre-defined type.
+For more information about these types, see the [Developing Signing Plugins](#developing-signing-plugins) section.

 #### Scheduling Signing tasks